-It was a spontaneous idea to look for an Escape Room on our Gay Rainbow Spring Weekend Prague.
+It was a spontaneous idea to look for an Escape Room on our Gay Rainbow Spring Weekend in Prague.
 And still, for a small adventure is always enough time.
-Only 15 minutes walking distance from the world famous Wenceslas Square in a small side street in the basement of a beautiful house in art nouveau style we tried to escape out of one Mind Maze.
-Looked in a mystical alchemist’s room, we had to think our way out of the mind prison with good theming, nice riddles and puzzles.
+Only 15 minutes walking distance from the world-famous Wenceslas Square in a small side street in the basement of a beautiful house in art nouveau style we tried to escape out of one Mind Maze.
+Looked in a mystical alchemist’s room, we had to think our way out of the mind prison with good theming, nice riddles, and puzzles.
 And we got it in time (of course).
 In Prague and into a Mind Maze Escape Room Adventure? >

-A Coffee-Break with Live-Music ar “Cacao”
+A Coffee-Break with Live-Music at “Cacao”

 Bye Bye Prague, Beauty with Vltava (River Moldau)

 What a surprise at the Václav Havel Airport!
 We met The Mole, a very famous Czech animated character by Zdeněk Miler in 1956.
-Especially in East Germany and Eastern Europe, the Mole is very well-known from TV series, books, and more.
+Especially in East Germany and Eastern Europe, the Mole is very well-known in TV series, books, and more.
 A perfect goodbye from Prague.
 See you very soon again!

 Gay Travel Prague: Our Gay Weekend Prague in Czechia

 If we felt safe traveling openly gay as a couple?
 Yes, we did not experience any discrimination or aggression against us.
-Prague as a city of art and culture with an international mix of inhabitants and influences offers gay bars, gay saunas and gay parties which you can enjoy without fear.
+Prague as a city of art and culture with an international mix of inhabitants and influences offers gay bars, gay saunas, and gay parties which you can enjoy without fear.
 That is at least how we experience it.
 How did you like Prague?
 Do you need tips or a piece of advice?
 We would like to help you.
 See you around the world.